-1. Drop out rate between DTP1 and DTP3
+1. Percentage point difference between DTP1 and DTP3

 The difference between coverage of one dose of diphtheria-tetanus-pertussis (DTP1) and three doses (DTP3) in 73 Gavi eligible countries.